Abdullah-Majeed/react-polling-app/README.md

     cd backend
 ```

-## 2.2 Create .env File in root of backend folder and add thsee configuration
+## 2.2 Create .env File in root of backend folder and add these configuration
 ```bash
     PORT_NO=YOUR_PORT_NUMBER # Default: 4000
     MONGO_URI=YOUR_DATABASE_URI